 These mini-paw molds are microwave, refrigerator, freezer, and dishwasher safe, and small enough for any breed.

 Want to have a lot of fun shapes and sizes?
-This pack comes with a range of molds including hearts, gummy bears, stars, and shells.
+This pack comes with a range of molds including hearts, bears, stars, and shells.

 Key Ingredients for Homemade Dog Treats